 As a starting point, companies should consider a number of pivotal questions that can help them define what they need to do.
 These questions include:

-Banks that recognize the profound shift required and act now to transform their organizations to keep pace will emerge more competitive and successful than ever.
+Banks that recognise the profound shift required and act now to transform their organisations to keep pace will emerge more competitive and successful than ever.
 It is our belief that although patchwork upgrades may seem like enough to stem the tide in the short term, companies willing to make more radical changes will be better positioned to lead the financial services industry in the years ahead.
 Those that adopt new business models and build and migrate to new technology stacks will be best prepared for digital competitors.